rhussar/MacroFlow/CONTRIBUTING.md

-# Contributing to MacroFlow AI
+# Contributing to MacroFlow

-Thank you for your interest in contributing to MacroFlow AI!
+Thank you for your interest in contributing to MacroFlow!
 This document provides guidelines and information for contributors.

 ## 📋 Table of Contents